frankbria/codeframe-claude-plugin/PLUGIN_MARKETPLACE_SPEC.md

                  │
                  ▼
 ┌─────────────────────────────────────────┐
-│  COMPACTION: Rebuild Context            │
+│  COMPACTION: Start NEW Conversation     │
-│  • Load only HOT tier                   │
+│  • Load ONLY HOT tier (~40K tokens)    │
-│  • Index WARM tier                      │
+│  • Archive WARM tier to DB (queryable) │
-│  • Archive COLD tier                    │
+│  • Archive COLD tier to filesystem     │
-│  • Restart agent conversation           │
+│  • Start fresh conversation at ~27%    │
+│  • 73% capacity available for growth   │
 └────────────────┬────────────────────────┘
                  │
                  ▼